 Trivia for The Greatest Show on Earth (1952)

-- Lucille Ball was Cecil B. DeMille’s first choice for — Angel — , but she became pregnant and was replaced by Gloria Grahame.
+- Lucille Ball was Cecil B. DeMille’s first choice for “Angel”, but she became pregnant and was replaced by Gloria Grahame.
 Paulette Goddard also campaigned strongly for the role but was turned down owing to her reluctance to perform stunt scenes.

-- Cameo: Bing Crosby as circus spectator
+- Cameos: Bob Hope, Diana Lynn, Bing Crosby as circus spectators.

-- This was only Heston’s third film which skyrocketed him to fame.
-One fan wrote a letter to DeMille on how much she enjoyed the movie and commented, — And I’m surprised how well the circus manager (Heston) worked with the real actors. — Heston thought it was one of the best reviews he ever received.
+- This was only Heston’s third film.
+It skyrocketed him to fame.
+One fan wrote a letter to DeMille on how much she enjoyed the movie.
+He commented, “And I’m surprised how well the circus manager (Heston) worked with the real actors”.
+Heston thought it was one of the best reviews he ever received.

-- After the train wreck, Emmett Kelly is briefly seen without his — Weary Willie — makeup, which is surprising since he was a very private individual and rarely allowed himself to be photographed out of character.
+- After the train wreck, Emmett Kelly is briefly seen without his “Weary Willie” makeup.
+He was a very private person and rarely allowed himself to be photographed out of character.